A CALL BACK

 The decision to purchase a fuel-specific furnace should be based on the design that reflects the buyer’s budget, comfort and efficiency expectations.
 When evaluating oil and gas furnaces, it is important to compare their respective features and benefits.

-An oil furnace like the Regal ECM uses a variable speed motor to provide an AFUE rating of 85.9.
+An oil furnace uses a variable speed motor to provide an AFUE rating of 85.9.
 In general, a gas furnace is more efficient when compared with a comparably priced oil furnace, primarily due to the superior rate of energy transfer in the heat exchanger.
 However, it is important to check local fuel prices to make a direct operational cost comparison.
 While natural gas and propane are usually cheaper than heating oil, some areas of the country with high fuel oil demand enjoy much lower prices.

 Maintenance: All HVAC equipment should be regularly serviced to ensure continued operational integrity, but oil furnaces are especially maintenance intensive.
 The buildup of heating oil residue can clog atomizer jets and severely reduce efficiency.
 Gas furnaces also need annual maintenance, but the service requirement is not as extensive.
 Parts for both systems are readily available and cost competitive, but the burner assembly on an oil furnace is more expensive to replace than a gas furnace with a similar capacity.